jstampfl/PruIEP_Int/README.md

 iep2.c - Initialize the Pruss,  initializes the interrupt system, waits for the pru to finish executionjj

 iep2.p - The PRUSS initializes the IEP interrupt for CMP0 (compare register 0). and  CMP1  On CMP1 interrupt clear the pin, on CMP0 set the pin and reset the counter.

+ieps.c - Initialize the Pruss, waits 30 seconds and exits.
+Does not initialize the PRUSS INTC

+ieps.c - Initialize the PRUSS INTC interrupt system.
+Initializes the IEP interrupts for CMP0 & CMP1.
+Toggles P9.31 using interrupts form CMP0 & CMP1.